Therapy Toronto Canada: Psychotherapy Self-referral Service for Toronto and the GTA Need help? Speak to us...

 Shame

-In psychotherapy, shame refers not to the simple reactions we all endure for having done said or thought something we ourselves as merely foolish or uncaring.
+In psychotherapy, shame refers not to the simple reactions we all endure for having done said or thought something foolish or uncaring.

 Rather, it refers to the deep scarring of our personality that arises from our having been unfairly treated by others who have power over our emotions and use it unfairly.